salmakhalfallah/CS4372_Assignment2/README.md

 # How to Run Code

-The code is available at: [Google Notebook link here]
+The code is available at: [https://colab.research.google.com/drive/1qLcTolJIbKilOxrLL18EMIEcsz1PWeCq?usp=sharing#scrollTo=cSkqnssIDR8U]

 # Dataset